Copyright © 2020 Bayshore Networks. All rights reserved.

 A: The OTaccess Endpoint Gateway initiates a standard SSL tunnel from within your network to your provisioned cloud instance of the OTaccess management interface.
 That tunnel is persistent by default, and only ever initiated from within your network to the external destination.
 Authorized remote users initiate a connection request from their locations via the OTaccess client, which connects to your dedicated cloud instance, authenticates the user, and then maps their attempt connection to the known list of authorized endpoint/service destinations.
 If those checks all succeed, the cloud instance of the OTaccess software proxies the remote user’s session into the OTaccess Endpoint Gateway which, in turn, proxies it again to the actual target endpoint.

-Q: Does OTaccess support AD integration via LDAP?
+Q: Does OTaccess support Active Directory (AD) integration via LDAP?

 A: Yes.
 OTaccess can be configured to validate user and group credentials via your company’s AD server.
 To use this feature, the AD server is exposed to your OTaccess cloud instance using a standard OTaccess tunnel, and the LDAP queries are submitted during each user authentication action.